 Uber Entertainment is trying to fund a new one called Planetary Annihilationon Kickstarter.

 The Paper Mario series was conceived and created in-house by Nintendo's Intelligent Systems after a direct sequel to Super Mario RPG: Legend of the Seven Stars became impossible due to Nintendo and Square's late-nineties falling-out.

 Likewise for the hand-held Mario & Luigi series.
 Practically the only differences between Mario & Luigi and Super Mario RPG are the plot, characters, and change of perspective from isometric to more traditional side-scrolling.
-The game mechanics are the same, and Expys and Captains Ersatz are found in abundance.
 Incidentally, Alphadream, the development company, is made of staff originally from Square.

 The scepter then has to go to Afterfall which is being developed as a spiritual successor to Fallout, set in Nuclear Winter Eastern Europe.